Second International: Early congresses and exclusion of anarchists (1890–1896)

 The conflict escalated at the Zurich Congress of 1893.
 The proceedings opened with a tumultuous debate over credentials, as a group of German "dissident" socialists and anarchists, including Gustav Landauer, demanded admission.
 Bebel delivered a vehement speech denouncing them, and a resolution was passed limiting attendance to parties that accepted "political action".
 This led to chaotic scenes as the anarchists were physically expelled, shouting "We protest!".
 The resolution stated: "All Trade Unions shall be admitted to the Congress: also those Socialist Parties and Organisations which recognise the necessity of the organisation of the workers and of political action...
 By 'political action' is meant that the working-class organisations seek, in as far as possible, to use or conquer political rights and the machinery of legislation for the furthering of the interests of the proletariat and the conquest of political power."
 Among those excluded was the young Rosa Luxemburg, representing a Polish socialist group.

 The final showdown occurred at the London Congress of 1896.
 Anarchists including Landauer and Errico Malatesta again appeared and, after being denied delegate status, disrupted the proceedings from the public galleries.
 After a long debate, which included a passionate appeal for tolerance from the British trade unionist Tom Mann, the congress reaffirmed the Zurich resolution on political action, making the exclusion of anarchists from the International definitive.
 Despite this, the composition of the congress remained heterogeneous.
 The British delegation alone included 159 delegates from trade unions, 121 from the Social Democratic Federation, 117 from the Independent Labour Party (ILP), and 22 from the Fabian Society, among many others.
-As the British observer George Bernard Shaw noted, the consistent expulsion of revolutionary dissidents showed how far the International had moved toward becoming a respectable, and predominantly parliamentary, organisation.
+As the Irish observer George Bernard Shaw noted, the consistent expulsion of revolutionary dissidents showed how far the International had moved toward becoming a respectable, and predominantly parliamentary, organisation.
 This struggle cemented the International's character as a body of organised political parties, setting the stage for the next major internal conflict: the debate over reform versus revolution.

 Reformism and revisionism (1896–1904)

 With the anarchists excluded, the International became a more coherent but by no means monolithic body.
 Its growth in size and electoral success forced its member parties to confront a fundamental dilemma: whether to work for revolutionary overthrow of the capitalist system or to seek gradual reforms within it.
 This tension manifested as "revisionism" in Germany and "ministerialism" in France.
-At the Paris Congress of 1900, the International decided to establish a permanent secretariat and headquarters in Brussels, creating the International Socialist Bureau (ISB) to coordinate its activities.